 1. To examine the applications for membership which have been filed with the Secretary.

-2. To present to the Executive Council its recommendation concerning each applicant for Active or for Associate membership.
+2. To present to the Executive Council its recommendation concerning each applicant for Active membership.

 3. To receive from the Executive Council the names of applicants whom it recommends for election to membership.
 This list of names shall be read by the Chairman of the Membership Committee at the annual meeting.

 Section 8.3: NOMINATING COMMITTEE

 a.
 The Nominating Committee shall consist of the Immediate Past President and two other members.
 They shall serve for one year.

 b.
 It shall be the duty of the Nominating Committee to meet and to present to the Association at its annual meeting a slate of nominees, all Active members in good standing in the Association, for the following positions: